"C" Is for Corpse: Plot summary

-However, Kinsey looks elsewhere for the solution: a friend of Bobby's gives her Bobby's address book, which shows Bobby was searching for someone called Blackman.
-Bobby's former girlfriend thought Bobby ended their relationship because he was having an affair with someone else, and she thinks Bobby was helping a woman who was being blackmailed.
+However, Kinsey looks elsewhere for the solution: a friend of Bobby's gives her Bobby's address book, which shows that he had been searching for someone called Blackman.
+Bobby's former girlfriend thought he ended their relationship because he was having an affair with someone else, and she thinks Bobby was helping a woman who was being blackmailed.
 Kinsey eventually finds out that the woman with whom Bobby was involved was his mother's friend, Nola Fraker.
 She confesses to having accidentally shot her husband, a well-known architect named Dwight Costigan, during a supposed struggle with an intruder at their home years prior.
 She has a blackmailer, who is in possession of the gun with Nola's fingerprints on it.

 Trying to investigate further, Kinsey realizes that 'Blackman' is code for an unidentified corpse in the morgue.
 She finds the gun concealed in the corpse.
 However, while she is at the hospital, she finds the recently murdered body of the morgue assistant and realizes the killer is at the hospital.
 It is Nola's current husband, Dr. Fraker, a pathologist from the hospital, who is also the blackmailer.
 Bobby found out what Fraker was up to; but Fraker rigged the first car accident before he could do anything about it, leading Bobby to eventually put Kinsey on the trail.
 Soon after, Fraker cut Bobby's brake lines, leading to his fatal crash, and falsified the autopsy results to point to a seizure.
 Fraker traps Kinsey and gives her a disabling injection, but she manages to cosh him and escapes to a phone to call the police.
 In the epilogue, she describes finally discharging the debt she feels she owes to Bobby and concludes with a wish that he is at peace.